 College Football Playoff Team Selection

 The following is a simple list of the details of our college football playoff proposal.
 Implementing this system will not require changing anything about the game or how it is played.
-This is to make the transition into a playoff as seamless as possible.
+This is to make the transition as seamless as possible.

-2. The postseason playoff will consist of 8 teams.
+2. The postseason playoff will consist of 8 teams instead of 4.

-And besides the championship game, you can have these playoff games played on home field.
+And besides the championship game and semi-final bowls, you can have these quarter final playoff games played on home fields.
 That makes seeding matter since home field advantage matters.
 That also means a lot of extra revenue for a school to host a prime time game.
 That’s money in their pockets instead of the bowl executives.
-Plus those playoff games will get higher ratings than any dumb bowl games are getting now.
+Plus those playoff games will get higher ratings than nearly all of the dumb bowl games are getting now.

 This is a win-win for everyone.
 Anyone can qualify.
-No undefeated team has ever finished outside of the top 14.
 This gives every team a legitimate shot at the title when the season starts.
 It’s fair, it’s easy to implement, and maintains everything else in the sport exactly as is.
 Bowl games don’t need to be touched at all.
 Read on to see more about the bowl games and the timeline.

 - Share your thoughts on a college football playoff